nxtrs2/nxt.rs/content/code/nakaiy-nevi1.md

 "Nakaiy is a calendar system, a derivative from the Indus Valley Civilization, based on observations of subtle changes in the weather.
 Each Nakaiy is a 13-14 day period each with their own characteristics and weather pattern, based on the positions of certain groups of stars (asterisms).
 The year is divided into twenty-seven Nakaiy which are grouped into two distinctive seasons: Iruvaa and Hulhangu."

+# What is it?

+"Nakaiy is a calendar system, a derivative from the Indus Valley Civilization, based on observations of subtle changes in the weather.
+Each Nakaiy is a 13-14 day period each with their own characteristics and weather pattern, based on the positions of certain groups of stars (asterisms).
+The year is divided into twenty-seven Nakaiy which are grouped into two distinctive seasons: Iruvaa and Hulhangu."

+# What is it?

+"Nakaiy is a calendar system, a derivative from the Indus Valley Civilization, based on observations of subtle changes in the weather.
+Each Nakaiy is a 13-14 day period each with their own characteristics and weather pattern, based on the positions of certain groups of stars (asterisms).
+The year is divided into twenty-seven Nakaiy which are grouped into two distinctive seasons: Iruvaa and Hulhangu."

+# What is it?

+"Nakaiy is a calendar system, a derivative from the Indus Valley Civilization, based on observations of subtle changes in the weather.
+Each Nakaiy is a 13-14 day period each with their own characteristics and weather pattern, based on the positions of certain groups of stars (asterisms).
+The year is divided into twenty-seven Nakaiy which are grouped into two distinctive seasons: Iruvaa and Hulhangu."

+# What is it?

+"Nakaiy is a calendar system, a derivative from the Indus Valley Civilization, based on observations of subtle changes in the weather.
+Each Nakaiy is a 13-14 day period each with their own characteristics and weather pattern, based on the positions of certain groups of stars (asterisms).
+The year is divided into twenty-seven Nakaiy which are grouped into two distinctive seasons: Iruvaa and Hulhangu."

 # About this Port

 This port is written in Swift and (therefore) developed in XCode and it has some features specific to the iOS and iPad OS: